Scipio Township, LaPorte County, Indiana

 Scipio Township is one of twenty-one townships in LaPorte County, Indiana.
-As of the 2010 census, its population was 4,570 and it contained 1,910 housing units.
+As of the 2020 census, its population was 5,218 (up from 4,570 at 2010) and it contained 2,115 housing units.

 Camp Colfax

 During the Civil War, Camp Colfax was located about two blocks north of the location of the marker.
 It was a plot of ground at the west edge of La Porte, (at this time, the City of La Porte's west boundary was L Street) beyond L Street and a small lake in existence then which became known as Camp Lake, and bounded on the north by Second Street.